corley-rebecca/BESS-Performance-Task/README.md

 ## Overview

-This repository contains a Python package for analyzing Battery Energy Storage System (BESS) performance data exported from a utility-scale Battery Energy Storage Station.
+This repository contains a Python package for analyzing performance data from a utility-scale Battery Energy Storage System (BESS).
 The station consists of 72 inverters (~3.6 MW each), with two DC inputs per inverter.
-Each DC input may connect to either two or three BESS enclosures (battery containers).
+Each DC input may be connected to two or three BESS enclosures (battery containers) depending on the system configuration.

-The goal of this project is to provide reproducible, modular tooling to:
+The objective of this project is to provide reproducible, modular, and well-documented tooling to:

 * Calculate daily energy charged and discharged by each BESS enclosure

 * Identify underperforming (outlier) enclosures

-* Visualize discharge performance over time via a heatmap
+* Visualize discharge performance over time using a daily heatmap

-This repository intentionally **excludes raw data and configuration files** in accordance with the assignment requirements.
+Note: Raw data and configuration files are intentionally excluded from this repository in accordance with the assignment requirements.

 ---